 Contingent liabilities that are present obligations that arose from past events are recognized at fair value at the acquisition date.
-Contingent liabilities that are possible obligations are not recognized in a business combination.
 Future changes in acquisition date contingent liabilities are recorded in earnings.

 Put option held by non-controlling shareholder:

 The Company recognizes a liability measured at fair value for a written-put option when a non-controlling shareholder has the right to require the Company to acquire its shareholdings.
 Based on the facts and circumstances of each put option, the liability will either replace the non-controlling interest balance or be recorded with an offset to other equity.
 Fair value is measured as the present value of the exercise price of the option or of the forward price.
 Subsequent changes in the carrying amount of the liability, including accretion and foreign exchange, are recognized within other equity.